HyDE-Project/hyde-gallery/README.md

 # TODO

 + Add a metadata so that this repo can be fetched using the themepatcher.(With preview)
++ I am not planning to maintain all themes(Will try to use the original repo as source)
 + Whatever comes to mind